5th April - 21st April inc

-Where better to spend the bank holidays than in our fantastic Indoor Playbarn!
+If its wet, then where better to spend the Easter holidays than in our fantastic Indoor Playbarn!
 With its very own cafe, serving the same food you can order in our traditional Courtyard Cafe, you really can have quality food and play all in the same place!

 Please remember that as we make our food fresh, there may be a wait during our busy periods.
 Our kitchen serves both the Courtyard and Playbarn cafe's and your patience is appreciated.